andrew henderson menu

 Since Puerto Rico has its own tax laws, it’s empowered to provide tax benefits to investors to help stimulate growth.

-Puerto Rican Tax Incentives – Overview
+Puerto Rican Tax Incentives: Overview

 By taking advantage of Puerto Rico’s tax incentives, US citizens can enjoy tax reductions of up to 90%.

-Not only can you enjoy exceptions on federal income tax, but individuals also get the advantage of zero capital gains, zero dividends tax, plus a corporate tax rate of just 4%.
-There is still, however, tax on salaries with progressive tax rates from 0-33%
+Not only can you enjoy exceptions on federal income tax, but individuals also get the advantage of zero capital gains, zero dividends tax plus a corporate tax rate of just 4%.

-This is because the whole point of these tax incentives in the first place is to stimulate economic development and create some much-needed jobs for the island.
+This is because the whole point of these tax incentives is to stimulate economic development and create some much-needed jobs for the island.
+In 2012, the Puerto Rican government made two specific changes to its tax code.

 The first, known as Act 20, was aimed at multinational corporations, while the second, Act 22, was aimed at wealthy individuals.
+These acts were later merged into the new Act 60, though the essentials are exactly the same.

-By moving to Puerto Rico or moving both yourself and your business to Puerto Rico, you can avail of these significant reductions in taxes.
+By moving to Puerto Rico or moving both yourself and your business to Puerto Rico, you can avail of these significant tax reductions.
+If you are not a US citizen, you need to establish residency first, properly set down roots in the country and spend most of your time there.

-Puerto Rico Act 60 Export Services Act (previously Act 20)
+Puerto Rico Act 60 Export Services Act (Previously Act 20)

 The Export Services Act of 2012, originally referred to as Act 20, was created to help diversify Puerto Rico’s economy and stimulate its export market while also attracting more investment and jobs.
+Companies were induced to move their operations to Puerto Rico and establish a bona fide office there.

 Businesses with a base in Puerto Rico exporting services to other markets are able to reduce their corporate taxes to as little as 4%.